How to create the best morning routine for success

 coffee pot as I create my morning routine

-I took advantage of this quarantine to create a morning routine list.
-I had read about them.
+I took advantage of this quarantine to create a morning routine and I’ve been pretty good about sticking with it three years later.
 I read how top CEOs, busy executives, and just really cool people like Shonda Rhimes and Oprah both have healthy morning habits.
 And since I too often find myself, cup of coffee in hand, sucked into the social media blackhole arguing with nitwits on Facebook while my poor dog stands next to my bed squeezing her legs together, I decided that I really needed to realize the importance of a morning routine to start my day off properly.

 So about my morning routine ideas.
 It’s a really simple morning routine and even morning-haters can do it.
-I started by creating a list of things I wanted to accomplish and things I knew I needed to tackle first thing in the morning.
+I start by creating a list of things I want to accomplish and things I know I need to tackle first thing in the morning.
 I have about 124 minutes of creative time in my brain ONLY in the morning before household chores (squirrel!) or other pesky responsibilities (clients, children, dogs, paying bills) distract me.
 So for me, having my morning coffee while I catch up on the news is first on my list while I get awake.
 I also use this time to organize the rest of my day.
 I try to create a daily schedule the evening before but I review it in the morning and shift things as my mood dictates.

 All in all, I give myself about 90 minutes to accomplish everything on my list.
 Yes, I have an actual written list.
 Otherwise I’d forget to do something and then my entire day would be a train wreck and I’d have guilt that I skipped washing my face or something.